r-khr/webstorm_git/README.md

 ## Forking a remote repository
 Within Github or Bitbucket find the project you will be working with and create a fork.

-## Syncing a fork to a remote repository
+## How to sync a fork to a remote repository

 Do the following: